dtbuchholz/basin-wxm-fetch/README.md

 To set things up (for local development), you'll need to do the following:

-1. Set up the virtual environment: `python -m venv env`
+1. Set up the virtual environment: `make venv`
 2. Source the `env` to use it: `source env/bin/activate`
-3. Upgrade pip: `pip install --upgrade pip`
+3. Upgrade pip and instal: `make install`
 4. Install dependencies: `make install`

-Or, step 1 and steps 3-4 can be done with `make venv` and `make install`; you just want to make sure you activate the environment in step 2 on your own.
+You want to make sure you activate the environment in the second step before installing.
 Note the core dependencies are `requests` and `polars`, and polars needs `aiohttp` and `fsspec` to work with remote files.
 The [`rich`](https://github.com/Textualize/rich) library is also used for logging.

 Once you've done this, you'll also need to make sure the [Basin CLI](https://github.com/tablelandnetwork/basin-cli) is installed; it's part of the underlying application logic.
 You'll need [Go](https://go.dev/doc/install) installed to do this, and then run: